 Additional Claim Information

 If you submit a claim for an amount higher than what you have contributed year-to-date to your FSA, you will be reimbursed up to the amount of your plan year election.
 Reimbursement consideration is based on when the service is rendered or a purchase is made, not when payment is submitted.

 - You may use your debit card at an authorized vendor to avoid out-of-pocket costs for eligible expenses.
 (See FSA debit card section for more information on this option.)
 Alternatively, you may submit a claim via the HealthEquity mobile app, the HealthEquity member portal or fax.

 - You may be required to provide an itemized receipt for your transaction.
 The IRS defines a valid receipt as a receipt that includes the vendor’s name, a description of the purchase, the amount of the purchase and the purchase date.

 Worksheet to Calculate Health Care Contributions

 Use the worksheet below to list the out-of-pocket expenses you expect to incur during the plan year (beginning with the coverage effective date).
 This worksheet will assist you in estimating the total amount to deposit into the health care FSA.

 DCFSAs allow you to set aside pre-tax dollars to provide care for your eligible dependents, so you (and your spouse) can work.
 This is for daycare expenses, not health care expenses for dependents.

 Eligible dependents include anyone under age 13, your disabled spouse or other disabled person (including a parent or child), whom you can claim as a dependent for federal income tax purposes.

-Costs for “activities” while a dependent is in a daycare are not eligible for reimbursement through the Dependent Care FSA.
+Costs for “activities” while a dependent is in a daycare are not eligible for reimbursement through the DCFSA.
 Examples of costs not eligible are: art, dance, piano and singing lessons.
 Only the cost for the actual daycare is eligible for reimbursement.